MicrosoftDocs/PowerShell-Docs/gallery/how-to/managing-profile/creating-APIkeys.md

 ## Create API keys securely

-For security, a newly created key is never shown on the screen and is only available with the Copy button, as shown below.
+For security, a newly created key value is never shown on the screen and is only available with the Copy button, as shown below.

 ![Obtaining new API key value](../../Images/PSGallery_CopyCreatedKey.png)